cogdog/ds106bank/README.md

 #### Assignment Bank Options: General Settings: Media Settings
 ![](ds106banker/images/media-settings.jpg)

 Set the width and height of thumbnail images on all index and archive pages.
-Any autoe-mbedded media (Youtube, vimeo, Soundcloud, flickr) will be sized to the width setting (default settings are 320px wide and 240px high)

-The **single item media size** is how wide an image or embedded media will display on a single thing entry (default is 500px)

 The **default thumbnail image** is what is used for a thing if not specified via the submission form.
 The image can be uploaded here to or selected from the Wordpress media library.
 The image should be at least larger than the default thumbnail width.